Wildlife

 Black-necked Gartersnake, Thamnophis cyrtopsis.

 Primarily diurnal and crepuscular, often foraging in shallow water.
 Eats tadpoles, frogs, toads, lizards, salamanders, earthworms, and invertebrates.
-If you find one on a trail, step back and let it pass.

 Key detailWhat to look for